-The inclusion of the requested MRLs would assist in permitting the legal sale of legally treated food.
+The inclusion of the requested MRLs would assist in permitting the legal sale of legally treated finfish and abalone.
 Varying the Code to include the proposed MRLs would promote trade and commerce and allow food industries to continue to be efficient and competitive.